At a glance

 Research shows that children who don’t read well in third grade are at risk of falling behind or not graduating from high school.
 For instance, a report from the Annie E. Casey Foundation found that students who weren’t reading well in third grade were four times as likely to drop out of high school.
 They also had difficulty later in life when they tried to go to college or get a job.

 States created third-grade retention laws to try to ensure that every child can read.
 But critics argue that making a struggling reader repeat a grade is not a good solution.
-Many experts say that retention can stigmatize a child and hurt her self-confidence.
+Many experts say that retention can stigmatize children and hurt their self-confidence.
 And some people have been concerned about retention laws that have hinged too much on a single standardized test or measure.

 Some retention laws now protect your child.